KQM-git/TCL/docs/evidence/characters/electro/raiden-shogun.md

 **Evidence:**
 [YouTube](https://youtu.be/CfIZRJLvjNc)
-Frames tracked using kdenlive, recorded in 60 fps with game setting at 60 fps.
+Frames tracked using kdenlive, recorded in 60 FPS with game setting at 60 FPS.

 * Initial setup: Raiden E beforehand, Zhongli shield to avoid staggers and such.
   * Frame 827: Raiden E's damage appears, triggers coordinated attack from the Raiden E in the setup.